-Micah Schwartzbach is Nolo’s Managing Editor, overseeing digital editorial content and other aspects of the company’s publishing operation.
+Micah Schwartzbach is Nolo’s Digital Editorial Director, overseeing digital editorial content and other aspects of the company’s publishing operation.
 He considers himself fortunate to work with the talented and experienced team of Nolo Editors.

 Education.
-Micah earned his B.A. from the University of California, Davis, where he graduated with highest honors, and his J.D. from the University of California, Hastings College of the Law, where he graduated cum laude.
+Micah earned his B.A. from UC Davis, where he graduated with highest honors, and his J.D. from UC Law San Francisco (formerly UC Hastings), where he graduated cum laude.
 He received several academic awards from both institutions, among them a distinction for excellence in the study of evidence law.

 Law practice.
 Before coming to Nolo, Micah practiced criminal defense law.
 In his early career, he represented clients throughout Northern California in various stages of criminal cases as part of a small law practice.
 In his next opportunity, his work centered on writing, editing, and research.
 One of his most rewarding moments was overcoming a government argument against financial compensation for an innocent man who spent nearly nine years in prison.

 Nolo.
 Micah’s relationship with Nolo began in 2012, when he started to contribute articles to the renowned publishing company as a freelance writer.
 He joined the staff the next year as a Legal Editor, creating articles and editing books across areas of law.
 Beyond the websites in the Nolo family, Micah’s analysis has appeared on HowStuffWorks and in the Daily Journal, a periodical for attorneys.

 Like other team members, Micah finds tremendous meaning in spreading understanding of and access to the legal system.